-Male Incontinence Specialist in Wilmington, NC
+Male Incontinence in Wilmington, NC

 It can be embarrassing to talk about male incontinence, but ignoring it can negatively affect your quality of life.
-Will Kirby, MD, and her team at Wilmington Men's Health, understands the sensitive nature of urinary health and offer effective treatment options in a safe environment you can trust.
+Will Kirby, MD, and his team at Wilmington Men's Health, understands the sensitive nature of urinary health and offer effective treatment options in a safe environment you can trust.
 If you’re looking for solutions for your involuntary leakage, call Dr. Kirby's Wilmington office or request an appointment online today to learn more.

 What is Male Urinary Incontinence?